 One of the unfortunate milestones of aging is the appearance of tiny clusters of red, purple, and blue squiggly lines on our thighs, calves, and ankles.
 These appear in weblike arrangements, hence the name — spider veins.

 While spider veins aren’t painful in most cases, they are unsightly.
-Dr. Kronberg has extensive experience using sclerotherapy to treat spider veins and small varicose veins.
+Houston Dermatologist Dr. Esta Kronberg has extensive experience using sclerotherapy to treat spider veins and small varicose veins.

 What Are Spider Veins?

 Spider veins are small superficial clusters of veins that are close to the skin surface.
 Because they are carrying dark, de-oxygenated blood, they are visible on the skin surface.

 They are common in women as they age.
 There is a genetic component to developing spider veins, as well.

 What Are Varicose Veins?

 Varicose veins are larger than spider veins.
 They tend to develop as a single vein, rather than the clusters of spider veins.
 Varicose veins can be large enough that they will push up the skin, creating a raised path on the surface.